 In 1958 the company merged to become Watney Mann.

 By the early 1970s, Red Barrel growth had begun to slow, and the product was losing market share to keg rivals such as Double Diamond and Whitbread Tankard, which were cited as having superior marketing campaigns.

-In 1972 Watney Mann was acquired by Grand Metropolitan in what was then the largest takeover in British history.
+Watney Mann was acquired by Grand Metropolitan in 1972, in what was then the largest takeover in British history.

-By the early 1990s Watney’s Red had been discontinued in Britain and could only be found in France and Spain.
+Watney’s Red had been discontinued in Britain by the early 1990s, and could only be found in France and Spain.
 The popular version of this story claims that the vigorous campaigning of CAMRA helped to destroy the sales of keg bitter.

 What is true is that people began to turn towards beers which they deemed local.
 Preference switched from the national keg bitters to ones which had a local personality such as John Smith’s, Tetley and Webster’s.